❝ Prediction is difficult, especially when dealing with the future ❞

 Hopefully, in the era of big data, you have enough rows of data, examples, to split into two different sets, each large enough to fulfill their respective roles, training followed by testing.

-The machine already knows the values of \(y\) for the training data, but not the testing data.
-The analyst, however, knows the values of \(y\) for each set of example values of X in both the training and the testing data.
+The machine already knows the values of y for the training data, but not for the testing data.
+The analyst, however, knows the values of y for each set of feature values in both the training data and the testing data.

-Prediction: The fitted value the model computed from the values of the features from data on which the model did not train.
+Prediction: The fitted value the model computes from the values of the features for data on which the model did not train.

 Splitting the original data into training and testing data sets is one of the most fundamental concepts of data science.
-Because the machine is unaware of the values of \(y\) in the testing data, the analyst can evaluate true forecasting efficiency of the model, that is, when \(y\) is unknown.
-When the model is applied to generate real-world predictions, neither the machine nor the analyst knows the value of \(y\).
+Because the machine does not use the values of y in the testing data to estimate the model, the analyst can evaluate the model’s true forecasting performance: how well the model works when y is treated as unknown.
+Of course, when the model is applied to generate real-world predictions, neither the machine nor the analyst knows the value of y, but the analyst now has a sense of the model’s likely forecasting error.

-As with the training data, define an error as the difference between the actual value of \(y\), and the model’s fitted value, the comparison of what is with what the model specifies to be.
+As with the training data, define an error as the difference between the actual value of y and the model’s fitted value, the comparison of what is with what the model specifies to be.
+In this situation, however, refer to the difference between what occurred and what was predicted to occur as forecasting error.

 Figure 1.4 illustrates a prediction, with an unknown value of the target variable.

 The need to evaluate the model with new data reveals an essential, but sobering, reality of machine learning.
-The error of prediction from new data averages higher than the error from the model applied to the data from which the model was estimated.
+The average prediction error from new data is higher than the error from the model applied to the data from which the model was estimated.
+The reason for this worse performance is that the learning, or estimation, process is biased in favor of the data on which the model trained.
+Random variations across samples, known as sampling error, ensure that every sample is different.
+As a result, applying the model to new data introduces new random fluctuations not present in the training data.

-An overfit model can compute values of the target that nicely match the true values of the already known training data and then fail miserably when predicting new data.
+An overfit model can compute values of the target variable that closely match the known values in the training data, but then fail badly when predicting new data.

-The goal of predictive (supervised) machine learning is not to develop a model that minimizes the errors on the training data, but instead minimizes the errors on the testing data.
+The goal of predictive, supervised machine learning is not to develop a model that minimizes errors on the training data, but instead to develop a model that minimizes errors on new data.

-In pursuit of a continually better fit, the analyst may adjust and re-adjust the learning process and the model itself, running and revising the learning procedure over and over on the same training data.
-To assess predictive accuracy by applying the model to the testing data is freedom.
-The analyst may freely tune the learning process with repeated modifications on the training data with one strong caveat: Test the final model on new data.
+In pursuit of a continually better fit, the analyst may adjust and readjust the learning process and the model itself, running and revising the learning procedure over and over on the same training data.
+Evaluating predictive accuracy with testing data provides the necessary check on this process.
+The analyst may freely tune the learning process with repeated modifications on the training data, with one strong caveat: Always test the final model on new data.
 A model cannot be properly evaluated on data for which it has been trained.

 1.7 Explain

 The complexity of some machine learning algorithms renders their inner workings uninterpretable.
-A machine learning analysis can focus primarily on predictive accuracy, with not much understanding of how values of the feature variables relate to a predicted value.
-With an emphasis on predictive accuracy, the specifics of how the values of feature variables lead to effective prediction may not be of much interest.
+A machine learning analysis can focus primarily on predictive accuracy, with less concern for understanding how the feature variables relate to the predicted value.
+With this emphasis, the specific process by which the feature values lead to effective prediction may not be of central interest.

-Black box prediction: A prediction model that provides no information as to how the values of each feature relates to the target.
+Black box prediction: A prediction model that provides little or no information about how the values of the features relate to the target.

 This lack of understanding may follow from a simple lack of interest, or from the overwhelming complexity of the prediction equations.
 Simpler models, such as models expressed as a weighted sum of the variables, tend to be more interpretable.

-For some forms of machine learning, the process of transforming the values of the predictor variables into a prediction is far too complex to render as a single equation.
-For example, a neural network may require the estimation of not two weights, such as in the previous example of the online clothing retailer, not even a hundred weights, but tens of thousands of weights distributed over multiple equations layered together to form an interconnected sequence, a network.
+For some forms of machine learning, the process of transforming the values of the feature variables into a prediction is far too complex to represent as a single equation.
+For example, a neural network may require the estimation of not two weights, as in the previous example of the online clothing retailer, and not even a hundred weights, but tens of thousands, millions, or even billions of weights distributed across multiple equations layered together to form an interconnected network.
+In a large language model (LLM) such as ChatGPT, Claude, etc., this network generates text by repeatedly predicting the next word in its output, one word at a time.
+(More precisely, the LLM predicts aa word piece called a token.)

-The explanatory aspect of modeling attempts to answer the Why questions.
+The explanatory aspect of modeling attempts to answer why questions.
 Why did consumer demand drop for that product?
 Why did shipping costs rise?
 What attributes of a product enhance consumer satisfaction?

 Prediction and explanation, moreover, are not mutually incompatible.
-Understanding the relation of the variables beyond prediction efficiency is relevant in many, if not most, applications.
-Even if the emphasis is predictive efficiency, understanding each feature’s impact on the value of the target can result in choosing features that more strongly influence the target variable, leading to more accurate prediction.
+Understanding the relationships among the variables beyond predictive accuracy is relevant in many, if not most, applications.
+Even when the emphasis is predictive accuracy, understanding each feature’s impact on the target can help the analyst choose features that more strongly influence the target variable, potentially leading to more accurate prediction.

 Construct machine learning models to accomplish some combination of two goals: